cmwylie19/serverless-deployments/README.md

 kubectl create namespace greeter-ns
 ```

-Now that we have created the greeter-ns project we are going to deploy the NodeJS application image as a Knative service or ksvc and give the pod running the application a window of 10 seconds to scale back down to 0 if no further requests are recieved.
+Now that we have created the namespace we are going to deploy the NodeJS application image as a Knative service or ksvc and give the pod running the application a window of 10 seconds to scale back down to 0 if no further requests are recieved.

-We are going to use `kn service create`, specifiy the name of the service, the image from which to use to generate the service, and the autoscale window.
+We are going to use `kn service create`, specify the name of the service, the image from which to use to generate the service, the autoscale window of 10 seconds and the namespace of `greeter-ns`.

 ```
-kn service create greeter-service --image quay.io/cmwylie19/node-server --autoscale-window 10s
+kn service create greeter-service --image quay.io/cmwylie19/node-server --autoscale-window 10s -n greeter-ns
 ```

 You should receive output similar to that of the image below.
 The last line of the output contains a url where the knative service can be accessed.